moossahussain/browser-use-agent/readme.md

 # 🔍 AI-Powered Job Scraper & Auto-Applier

-This project automates the process of finding AI-related jobs on job portal and applying to them using browser automation and LLM-based reasoning agents.
+This project automates the process of finding jobs on job portal and applying to them using browser automation and LLM-based reasoning agents.

 ---